Skip to main content.

 Michael Frumovitz, M.D., Endowment for Gynecologic Rare Tumors

-Dr. Frumovitz is an internationally renowned expert who founded MD Anderson’s Rare Tumor Program.
-His work is pivotal to the medical advances we have made in a spectrum of rare gynecologic cancers.
-To build on this body of knowledge and a legacy of learning, this endowment will support clinical research and translational studies, medical education and lectures, training the next generation of leaders, and promoting a strong and accessible rare tumor research- based registry.
-By enriching the research and educational experiences found at the Department of Gynecologic Oncology and Reproductive Medicine, this endowed fund can elevate our global standing in the study of rare gynecologic cancers.
+Dr. Frumovitz was an internationally renowned expert who founded MD Anderson’s Rare Tumor Program.
+His work was pivotal to the medical advances made across the spectrum of rare gynecologic cancers.
+To build on this body of knowledge and a legacy of learning, the Michael Frumovitz, M.D., Endowment for Gynecologic Rare Tumors will support clinical research and translational studies, medical education and lectures, training the next generation of leaders, and promoting a strong and accessible rare tumor research- based registry.
+By enriching the research and educational experiences within the Department of Gynecologic Oncology and Reproductive Medicine, this endowed fund will allow MD Andrson to continue making meaningful advances in the study of rare gynecologic cancers.

 Exemplary commitment to knowledge and growth

-Likewise, Dr. Frumovitz is widely recognized for his years of service as director of the MD Anderson Gynecologic Oncology Fellowship, which is considered one of the top fellowships of its kind in the world.
+Likewise, Dr. Frumovitz was widely recognized for his years of service as director of the MD Anderson Gynecologic Oncology Fellowship, which is considered one of the top fellowships of its kind in the world.
 During his tenure, he led programmatic change and development of curriculum.
 In addition to leading MD Anderson’s National Institutes of Health T32 Training Grant, Dr. Frumovitz was a driving force for the program’s recognition by the Accreditation Council on Graduate Medical Education.
 As a strong and steadfast advocate for medical trainees, he focused on an individual’s professional development and how that can best align to the needs of patients and families we serve.

 Compassionate, comprehensive patient care

-During Dr. Frumovitz’s distinguished career, he has assembled an impressive patient registry that comprises women who travel nationally and internationally to seek MD Anderson’s guidance and care.
+During Dr. Frumovitz’s distinguished career, he assembled an impressive patient registry that comprises women who travel nationally and internationally to seek MD Anderson’s guidance and care.
 For example, the Neuroendocrine Cervical Tumor Registry has recorded more than 500 patients with neuroendocrine carcinoma of the cervix.
 This demonstrates MD Anderson’s dedication and expertise with exceptionally rare cancers.

 Your philanthropic impact